All Episodes

 We've just given away something that used to be part of our brand.

-Republicans love the rich and Boehner knows it.
+Republicans love the rich, and Boehner knows it.

-And that could be at the root of this too.
+And that could be at the root of this, too.

 It could be.

-These guys, the re-elected Republicans believe that the average American thinks the only people the Republicans care about are the rich.
+That these guys believe, the re-elected Republicans believe that the average American thinks the only people the Republicans care about are the rich.

 And so let's get rid of that.